Free (Ultra Naté song): Critical reception

 "Free" received positive reviews from most music critics.
 Barry Walters for The Advocate wrote, "One of house music's most independent-minded divas creates an anthem celebrating liberty in general and gay pride for those with ears to hear it."
-Trish Maunder from The Age declared it as an "joyous dance-floor anthem".
+Trish Maunder from The Age named it a "joyous dance-floor anthem".
 AllMusic had highlighted three official versions of the song as "AllMusic Track Picks"; the Bob Sinclar Remix, Jason Nevins Mix and the original version of the song.
 J.D.
 Considine from The Baltimore Sun described it as a "guitar-driven dance tune", noting its "arpeggiated guitar and sly, melancholy melody".
-Larry Flick from Billboard stated that it "shows [Naté] in excellent vocal form, belting with a level of authority that only comes with time and experience."
-He remarked that the singer "has a field day with the message of empowerment that fuels "Free", not to mention producers Lem Springsteen and Jon Ciafone's invigorating soul-house groove."
+Larry Flick from Billboard magazine stated that it "shows [Naté] in excellent vocal form, belting with a level of authority that only comes with time and experience."
+He remarked that the singer "has a field day with the message of empowerment that fuels 'Free', not to mention producers Lem Springsteen and Jon Ciafone's invigorating soul-house groove."

 Pamela Rivers from Columbia Daily Spectator named it the "high point" of the Situation: Critical album.
-Richard Wallace from the Daily Mirror viewed it as a "divine" dance single.
+Richard Wallace from the Daily Mirror praised it as a "divine" dance single.
 Dave Sholin from the Gavin Report commented, "Don't let this one slip by without a careful listen."
 Caroline Sullivan from The Guardian complimented it as a "piano-led" hit with "sunny house beat propelled by Ultra's paint-blistering voice."
 Derrick Mathis from LA Weekly described it as "infectious", "with Ultra ordering us — above some righteous backup vocals — to be free and "do whatcha want to do".
-James Hyman from Music Weeks RM rated "Free" five out of five, naming it House Tune of the Week.
-He concluded, "One of this year's Miami club anthems will live up to the hype when released here through its simplicity and strong Mood II Swing production.
-Sweet, summery 'Woody Pak-ed' guitars wrap themselves around bouncy bass and uplifting "You're free...to do what you want to do..." vocals to produce clear catchyness."
+James Hyman from Music Weeks RM gave "Free" a full score of five out of five and named it House Tune of the Week, concluding, "One of this year's Miami club anthems will live up to the hype when released here through its simplicity and strong Mood II Swing production.
+Sweet, summery 'Woody Pak-ed' guitars wrap themselves around bouncy bass and uplifting You're free...to do what you want to do... vocals to produce clear catchyness."

 A reviewer from the publication Resident Advisor awarded the song four stars out of five, saying, "This is a solid package from Curvve Recordings.
 'Free' has already received widespread plays from jocks worldwide, this time around it appears that it may well do the same.
 An absolute crowd puller, and an essential release for any house DJ that is looking for something to fill up a dance floor in seconds."
-Irish Sunday Life called it an "anthemic" hit single, remarking that it "overwhelms" the other songs of the album.
+Irish Sunday Life named it an "anthemic" hit single, remarking that it "overwhelms" the other songs of the album.